HOW TO USE THIS PIECE

 (click the title to view and hear online)

-When this arrangement is performed by early adolescent all-male groups, Part I & II may be sung by Boy Trebles, and Part III by the Cambiatas.
-When it is sung by older adolescent all-male groups, Part I is sung by the changed-voice Tenors or Baritones (8va down), Part II by Adolescent Baritones or Basses (8va down), and Part III by Boy Trebles and/or Cambiatas (actual pitch).
+When performed by early adolescent all-male groups, Part I & II may be sung by Boy Trebles, and Part III by the Cambiatas.

 African Folk Song